 $ grep bc99bb8745130f34a31106951ceccfd9dc3295b4 Packages

 It would be quite trivial to automate the process of downloading, extracting, and using the symbols that are found using this build ID technique.
 If the major Linux distributions made build ID information available in this form then the symbol problem would be solved – developers would just need to download Packages files from the distributions that they cared about.
-Until then, in order to save every Linux developer from using my script to download every package from Canonical’s site, I’m making my enhanced Packages file available here.
-It’s probably already out of date, but I will try to update it occasionally.
+Until then, in order to save every Linux developer from using my script to download every package from Canonical’s site, I made my enhanced Packages file available here but it hasn’t been updated in many years so it is useless.

 Any other thoughts or ideas on this topic are appreciated – put your suggestions in the comments.